Wichita State Shockers baseball

 The Wichita State Shockers baseball team represents Wichita State University in the sport of baseball.
-The Wichita State Shockers compete in Division I of the National Collegiate Athletics Association (NCAA) and in the American Athletic Conference after 72 seasons in the Missouri Valley Conference.
+The Wichita State Shockers compete in Division I of the National Collegiate Athletic Association (NCAA) and in the American Athletic Conference after 72 seasons in the Missouri Valley Conference.

 The Shockers have made the College World Series seven times, winning the national championship in 1989.
-Wichita State has the eighth-highest winning percentage in NCAA Division I baseball history at .655.
+Wichita State has the eleventh-highest winning percentage in NCAA Division I baseball history at .646.
 That percentage currently leads the American Athletic Conference.

 History

 Early years: 1899–1923

 Wichita State, then Fairmount College, played its first college baseball game on April 14, 1899, against Southwestern College.
 For the first three years, they were coached by Harry Hess, who was also the head football coach at the time.

 Over the next two decades, the program would cycle through a number of coaches, none finding particular success or lasting more than 4 years.
 Wichita would produce two Major League Baseball players during that time in Claude Hendrix and Lloyd Bishop.

 After the 1923 season, the baseball program was shut down.